Vegas (2012 TV series)

 Vegas is an American period drama television series that ran on CBS from September 25, 2012 to May 10, 2013.
 The series starred Dennis Quaid and Michael Chiklis.
 The series was co-created by Las Vegas chronicler and Casino screenwriter Nicholas Pileggi, who also wrote the pilot.

 Vegas received a 22-episode full season on October 23, 2012.
 CBS later reduced the order to 21 episodes.
 On March 7, 2013, CBS announced that Vegas would move to Friday nights at 9:00 p.m.
 ET, beginning April 5, 2013.
 On May 10, 2013, CBS canceled the series after one season.

 Synopsis

-Set in 1960s Las Vegas, the series centers on Sheriff Ralph Lamb (Quaid) and his dealings with Chicago mobster Vincent Savino (Chiklis), who moved west to set up his own operation.
+Set in 1960's Las Vegas, the series centers on Sheriff Ralph Lamb and his dealings with Chicago mobster Vincent Savino, who moved west to set up his own operation.
 The Lamb character is based on a real-life former rancher of the same name who served as Sheriff of Clark County from 1961 to 1979.